|Policy Number: 2.01

 - Renewal and Replacement Funds: Resources accumulated for renewal and replacement of the capital facilities of the University.

-- Debt Service Funds: Accumulates resources for the payment of debt service charges and the retirement of long-term indebtedness.
+- Debt Service Funds: Resources for the payment of debt service charges and the retirement of long-term indebtedness.
 Examples of debt service funds include those for bonded indebtedness, certificates of participation, lease purchase agreements, and other forms of long-term indebtedness.

 - Investment in Plant Funds: Records the net capital acquisitions of the University.
 Capital assets are classified as land, buildings and improvements, infrastructure, equipment, library acquisitions, and construction in progress.
 The principal balance of liabilities incurred to acquire capital assets is recorded in this fund.

-- Seven-digit accounts are combined with four-digit object codes when dollar information is recorded in the system.
-See Table 1 below.
+- Accounts and Object Codes are required to be entered when transactional dollar information is recorded in the system.
+See Table 1 and Table 2 below.